stumathews/CppGameLib/README.md

 cmake --preset=vcpkg
 ```

-Build the library in the builddir folder:
+At this point, you can load builddir\cppgamelib.sln into visual studio and build it there.

+#### Build from command line

+Insted of opening VS to build the project, build it from the command line.
+This will build the library from the project files in the builddir folder and place the binaries there too:

 ```
 cmake --build builddir